 An SMSF is a type of trust and cannot be dormant like a shelf company.
 An SMSF should be operative as soon as it’s established.
-For this reason, Superannuation Warehouse charges a fee of $350 when setting up an SMSF.
-This is regarded a non-concessional contribution to the Fund and this is the action that brings the SMSF into existence.
+For this reason, Superannuation Warehouse charges a fee of $450 for Individual Trustees or $1,400 for Corporate Trustees when setting up an SMSF.
+This is regarded as a non-concessional contribution into the Fund.
+This effectively is the action that brings the SMSF into existence.

-If there’s no further activity in the SMSF, say for the first year, a NIL tax return needs to be lodged.
-Note the Supervisory Levy is still payable even with a low activity Fund.
+If there’s no further activity in the SMSF, say for the first year, a Return Not Necessary needs to be lodged.
+Please note that the Supervisory Levy is still payable even with a low activity Fund.

-Superannuation Warehouse charges a fee of $350 when setting up an SMSF.
+Superannuation Warehouse charges a fee of $450 for Individual Trustees or $1,400 for Corporate Trustees when setting up an SMSF.
 This is considered a non-concessional contribution to the Fund by the Members.
 Therefore the Fund now ‘holds an asset’, and an ABN can be applied for.
 This fee will be expensed in the Income Statement of the SMSF in the first year of operation.